Friends Drift Inn – Real Life and Chefs

 To get reservations to Woodford Reserve’s Chef Series go to Woodford Reserve website and check on their upcoming events.
 You can visit Chef Jeremy Ashby at Azur Restaurant and Patio and follow his farm-to-table adventures at Sunny Side Up Radio.

 Disclaimer: I paid for my meal and costs incurred for this article.
-At the time of this writing, I am not compensated for product links, except through Amazon.com.
+At the time of this writing, I am compensated for product links through Amazon.com.